lcir/database-browser/README.md

   produce many variations of exceptions.
 * In GitHub actions should be implemented integration testing with external databases.
 * Better Swagger documentation of Exceptions and error codes in REST responses.
-* Improved support for PostgreSQL.
+* Improving support for PostgreSQL.
-* Improved statistical endpoints.
+* Improving statistical endpoints.
+* Creation of response types.
+Unifying of the responses from any kind of the supported database brands.